SaltusDev/saltus-framework/README.md

 	}

-When the framework is included in a plugin, it will search for a model file, by default in the folder `src/models`.
+The framework will search for a model file, by default in the folder `src/models`.
 This can be changed using a filter.

-A model file should return one array or a multidimensional array of models.
+A model file should return one array or a multidimensional array of models to build the Custom Post Types or Taxonomies.
 Simple example:

     return [
         'type'     => 'cpt',
         'name'     => 'movie',
         ];

+The above example will create a Custom Post Type 'movie'.

 Several models in same file: